 One of the biggest concerns people seem to have about being vegetarian is that all they can eat is a salad.
 Now while I love me a good salad, I definitely don’t want to eat one for every meal and especially not one from a restaurant.
 (I prefer to build my own.)

 As I pointed out before there are other options like veggie burgers, spaghetti, and quesadillas.
 But sadly, not every restaurant has these options.

 So what do you do when you end up at a place that doesn’t have anything you can (or want) to eat?

 One of my favorites places to eat, even now, is Logan’s Roadhouse.
 Which is a place known for their burgers, ribs, and steaks.
 Why do I like this place as a vegetarian?
-Because they have have killer sides and amazing bread.
+Because they have killer sides and amazing bread.
 And you know what I do there?
 I order three or four sides and just eat that.
-I mean I basically just eat sides all the time anyways.
+I mean I basically just eat sides all the time anyway.
 Things like potatoes, rolls, broccoli, fruit, and mac and cheese.
 Did I mention I love carbs?

-I hope this cleared things up a bit, and helped you feel more comfortable going out to eat while following a vegetarian diet!
+I hope this cleared things up a bit and helped you feel more comfortable going out to eat while following a vegetarian diet!
 Or just more willing to compromise with vegetarian friends!